laurenqu/laurenqu.github.io/_portfolio/Cats.md

 *Figure 2: Cat 1 resting calmly on the floor before grooming.*

+Cat 1's posture and relaxed demeanor suggest that she is unaware of the impending grooming session.
+This lack of anticipation can be interpreted as an external shock, as the grooming experience is introduced without any forewarning.
+Such unexpected interventions may influence her behavior and stress levels, making this an interesting case to explore the impact of unexpected grooming on a cat's well-being.

 ## Observation of Cat 2

 The third image shows **Cat 2** immediately after a grooming session, with visible fur collected on the floor.
 The grooming tools are present, and **Cat 2** appears cautious, possibly indicating mild discomfort following the grooming process.